Seized Or Locked Engine? Here’s How You Fix It

 So what causes an engine to seize?

-The most common cause of a seized engine is a lack of oil.
+The most frequent cause of a seized engine is a lack of oil.
 Oil lubricates the pistons so they can move within the cylinders.
 Without it, metal would scrape against metal and create a lot of heat.
 Too much, and things can fuse together, causing the engine to seize.

 Thankfully, in this guide, I will cover everything you need to know about a seized or locked engine, including how to fix it.